Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 }
 ```

-Now I can implement a single tick of the universe by moving exchanging current and last state, overwriting the previous state.
+Now I can implement a single tick of the universe by exchanging the current and last state and overwriting the now current state.
 Since the universe has a limited size, I have to choose how to handle the borders:
 Either treat cells outside the border as dead or wrap around to the other side, basically creating a torus.
-I liked the idea of an endless glider, so I implemented the wrapping.
+I liked the idea of an endless glider, so I went with the wrapping option.
 ```rust
 #[wasm_bindgen]
 impl GameOfLife {